Collecting Object Listing For Directory

 Local Directory Listing (Windows)

 To collect a listing of objects stored in a local folder (on a local drive), first, open the command line interface (CMD) with administrative rights.

-Use the "cd" command to navigate to the folder that needs to be listed, then use the "dir /s > list_name.txt" command to generate a listing file in the same folder:
+Use the "cd" command to navigate to the folder to list, then use the dir /s > list_name.txt command to generate a listing file inside the folder:

 After that, you can find the resulting listing file in the folder that was data-listed.

 UNC (Network-Shared) Directory Listing

 In order to collect a listing of objects stored in a network-shared folder, launch the command line interface (CMD) with full administrative rights.